 The fact that forces must be balanced on a stationary object is a consequence of a more general rule called Newton's First Law, one of three laws of motion discovered by Sir Isaac Newton in the 1600s.
 The first law says

 Strictly speaking, Newton's First Law only holds for objects that are in inertial frames of reference, but we'll have to wait until later to explain what that means.
-You can assume that it always applies until I say differently.
+You can assume that it always applies for now.

 Notice that there's a big difference between constant velocity and constant speed.
 A car going around a curve might have a constant speed of 30m/s, but it cannot have a constant velocity, because its direction is changing, which means that the forces on this car are not balanced.
 We will look at this example when we talk about centripetal forces.